-Gilbert Allen was born in Rockville Centre, New York.
+Gilbert Allen edited the Ninety-Six Press from 1991 until his retirement in 2015.
 He received his B.A., M.F.A., and Ph.D. degrees from Cornell University, where he was a Ford Foundation Fellow.
 Since 1977 he has lived in the foothills of South Carolina with his wife, Barbara.
-He is the Bennette E. Geer Professor of Literature at Furman University.
+He is the Bennette E. Geer Professor of Literature Emeritus at Furman University.

 His first two collections of poems are In Everything (Lotus, 1982) and Second Chances (Orchises, 1991).
 His third collection, Commandments at Eleven (Orchises, 1994), was chosen by South Carolina’s principal newspaper, The State, as one of the year’s five most outstanding books.
 His fourth book, Driving to Distraction (Orchises, 2003), was featured on Garrison Keillor’s The Writer’s Almanac and on Verse Daily.
-A new book, Catma, will be forthcoming in 2014 from Measure Press.
+His newest book, Catma, was published in 2014 by Measure Press.

 In 1994, he and William Rogers edited the anthology 45/96: The Ninety-Six Sampler of South Carolina Poetry, which has been used as a textbook in colleges, public schools, and libraries throughout the state.
 The success of that volume led to a new anthology, A Millennial Sampler of South Carolina Poetry, published in 2005.